 Unlike amalgam fillings that contain mercury, composite fillings are made of plastic.
 Often called “white” or “tooth-colored” because of their color, this alternative is safer due to its composition.

 1. Composite fillings blend with the surrounding tooth

 Unlike amalgam fillings, which are metallic by nature, composite fillings bond with the surrounding tooth chemically.
 This has something to do with the chemical composition of these composite fillings.
-Also, because of their color, they also blend with the tooth’s color, making it look more nature.
+Also, because of their color, they blend with the tooth’s color, making them look more natural.

-As mentioned earlier, amalgam fillings are massive that they require removal of a healthy tooth to have ample amount of space.
-This is something you can avoid if you are having composite fillings.
-This is because composite fillings are lighter compare to amalgam fillings.
+As mentioned earlier, amalgam fillings are so massive that they require the removal of a healthy tooth to have ample space.
+This is something you can avoid if you have composite fillings because composite fillings are lighter compared to amalgam fillings.
 They also do not occupy much space because they are more compact and versatile.
-Because of this, you can actually use composite fillings to repair your tooth that is simply cracked, worn, or chirped.
+Because of this, you can use composite fillings to repair your tooth that is simply cracked, worn, or chirped.